Harris gets a dream start, but the task ahead is monumental - KESQ

 The vice president has already won the backing of enough delegates to secure the Democratic nomination, sparked a fundraising bonanza and alchemized the mood of a party that looked headed for defeat.

+But while Harris can hardly have hoped for a better start in establishing legitimacy among Democrats after President Joe Biden abandoned his reelection campaign, she is still just hours into a mission that ranks as the most daunting for any modern potential presidential nominee.
+And the full intensity of Republican nominee Donald Trump’s attacks is yet to unfold in the most unpredictable election season in generations.

-In a rousing speech Monday afternoon, she rallied campaign staff at the Wilmington, Delaware, headquarters with President Joe Biden – still recovering from Covid-19 – calling in to solidify the transition.
-After laying out her prosecutorial case against former President Donald Trump, Harris cast the contest as “two different versions of what we see as the future of our country.”
+In a rousing speech Monday afternoon, the vice president rallied campaign staff at their Wilmington, Delaware, headquarters with Biden – still recovering from Covid-19 – calling in to solidify the transition.
+After laying out her prosecutorial case against Trump, Harris cast the contest as “two different versions of what we see as the future of our country.”

 And in her first public event since Biden dropped out of the race on Sunday, Harris earlier Monday officiated at an event on the White House lawn centering her in the imagery of the presidency.